andresgbecerra/co-induction-anguar/Interview/Angular.md

 - **Observables**
   - Observables are recommended for event handling, asynchronous programming, and handling multiple values.
   - Observables can deliver single or multiple values of any type, either **synchronously** (as a function delivers a value to its caller) or **asynchronously** on a schedule.
+  - Angular makes use of observables as an interface to handle a variety of common asynchronous operations.
+For example:
+    - The HTTP module uses observables to handle AJAX requests and responses
+    - The Router and Forms modules use observables to listen for and respond to user-input events

 - **@Decorator**